Trilobites, Wine, and the 1,050 km (650-Mile) Fossil: Secrets of the Niagara Escarpment

 Niagara Parks.
 Niagara Falls Geology Facts & Figures and Queenston Heights Nature and History.

 Wine Country Ontario.
-Niagara Escarpment & Twenty Valley.
+Niagara Escarpment & Twenty Valley Appellation Profile.

 New York State Museum.
-The Geological Story of Niagara.
+The Geological Story of Niagara and the Lockport Formation.

 Bruce Trail Conservancy.
-Escarpment Geology and Trail Conservation.
+Escarpment Geology, Old-Growth Cedars, and Trail Conservation.

 Fossil Era.
-Marine Life of the Silurian Period.
+Marine Bio-Shields and Crustacea of the Silurian Period.

 No comments: